ome/omero-guide-introduction/docs/group-user-management.rst

 Typically, the administration of Groups and Users in OMERO is done in OMERO.web (see section above), as it is more user friendly.
 The Command Line Interface (CLI) cannot offer the easy quick overview, filtering and searching and intiutively named buttons and tabs.
 For creation of administrators with restricted privileges, there are several key features missing from the CLI which are present in OMERO.web.
 Nevertheless, some features for handling LDAP users are implemented only in CLI.
 Further, the CLI offers an environment in which custom bash scripts for user/group creation and maintenance can be executed.
-One example of such script can be taken from https://github.com/ome/training-scripts/blob/master/maintenance/scripts/create_groups_users.sh.
-The script consumes a file https://github.com/ome/training-scripts/blob/master/maintenance/scripts/create_groups_users_setup in which a certain user-group setup is defined.
+One example of such script can be taken from `create_groups_users.sh <https://github.com/ome/training-scripts/blob/master/maintenance/scripts/create_groups_users.sh>`_.
+The script consumes a file `create_groups_users_setup <https://github.com/ome/training-scripts/blob/master/maintenance/scripts/create_groups_users_setup>`_ in which a certain user-group setup is defined.

 *Command Line: Managing Groups*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~